 - Luckily, there’s no rabies here, so immigration to most countries is fairly simple, though note that some countries do still request a vaccination.

-- they’re prevalent here because the increased humidity causes accelerated bacterial growth.
+- Whether your dog is a “Singapore Special” or a pedigree, you’ll need to watch for skin irritations – they’re prevalent here because the increased humidity causes accelerated bacterial growth.
 Dust mites and grass are the main irritants, though some people believe irritations are linked to the type of food the dog is fed.

 - Vets for Life Animal Clinic has two outlets, one in the east and one on River Valley Road.
 Their internationally trained staff can help you get off to the right start.

 For more, go to expatliving.sg and check out our noticeboard.
 To post an ad, email your text and a photograph if available to firstname.lastname@example.org.
 It’s free!
 Looking for a job?
 Check our new online listings at expatliving.sg/all_joblistings